-Per House Bill 1481, personally owned laptops, tablets, cell phones, and smartwatches may not be used at school during the school day.
+Per House Bill 1481, personal communication devices such as laptops, tablets, cell phones, Bluetooth headphones and smartwatches may not be used at school during the school day.
 This extends beyond the teacher's classroom to other times of the day, e.g., lunch, etc. The school will not be liable for personally owned devices brought on campus.
+Students utilizing personal communications as defined above will be subject to discipline.